ccollicutt/docker-swift-onlyone/README.md

 ## Todo

-* Add all the files in /etc/swift with one command?
+* Add all the files in /etc/swift with one ADD command?